UoMResearchIT/matlab-novice/episodes/06-func.md

 One of the benefits of writing functions in MATLAB is that often they will also be able to operate on an array of numerical variables *for free*.

 This will work when each operation in the function can be applied to an array too.
-In our example, we are adding a number and multiplying by another, both of which are work on arrays.
+In our example, we are adding a number and multiplying by another, both of which work on arrays.

 This will make converting the inflammation data in our files using the function we've just written very quick.
 Give it a go!